Chip-Biscuit/hp-goblet-of-fire-fix/README.md

-# hp-4-fix
+# hp-GOF-fix
-This is the harry potter and the Goblet of Fire d3d9 wrapper which is based from 13AG d3d9.dll wrapper
+This is the Harry Potter and the Goblet of Fire d3d9 wrapper which is based from 13AG d3d9.dll wrapper

 https://github.com/ThirteenAG/d3d9-wrapper